 The applicant is proposing to dedicate about 18 acres of land with natural features to the City to be preserved as permanent open space.
-The revised concept plan eliminated all the previously proposed amenities for residents such as the pool house, lawn bowling etc. Staff recommends adding few additional amenities such as pocket parks, benches, and pet waste stations thought the development at different locations.
+In addition, the concept plan indicates a variety of amenities for residents for active and passive recreation including a pool, pool house, lawn bowling and a dog house.
+Staff acknowledges that the proposed amenities meet the expectations for the proposed type of development.
+All the amenities are located in once central location.
+Staff recommends adding few additional amenities such as pocket parks, benches, and pet waste stations thought the development at different locations.